 • Slice the pressed tofu into cubes, then add them to a large ziplock bag (or large bowl), along with the sesame oil, soy sauce and cornstarch.
 Close the bag, and shake gently to coat.
 Arrange the tofu evenly on the prepared pan, and bake for 25 minutes, or until golden and crispy.

-• While the tofu bakes, cook your rice and make the sauce.
-In a large pan, add the soy sauce, garlic, agave, seasoned rice vinegar and Sriracha hot sauce.
+• While the tofu bakes, make the sauce.ย In a large pan, sautรฉ the garlic in the vegetable oil for a minute over medium heat.
+To the pan, add the soy sauce, agave, brown sugar, seasoned rice vinegar and Sriracha hot sauce.
 Stir and bring to a simmer over medium heat.
 In a small bowl, mix the cornstarch and water together until smooth, then pour into the pan.
 Stir constantly until the sauce thickens, then turn off the heat.
 Stir in the sesame oil.

 • When the tofu is done baking, add it to the sauce and stir to coat the pieces.
 Serve with rice, sesame seeds, chopped green onions and some steamed broccoli.
 Enjoy!